 The weathering profile was observed throughout the drill holes and historic shallowly emplaced horizontal adits.
-In general, observations on weathering and oxidation at Toral suggests a poorly developed or truncated profile overall, with minimal oxidation developed much below 30 metres below surface, with the majority of the country rock being un-weathered or showing only fractured controlled weathering and oxidation in the form of Fe oxide joint tarnishing and fracture infill.
-Weathering and oxidation is deeper within the main parts of the mineralised structure, and is interpreted as partial, being fracture controlled with less than 10% weatherable minerals weathered and/or oxidised.
-A weathering surface was interpreted at the moderately oxidised-partially weathered/fracture controlled weathered boundary to sub-divide the moderately oxidised 'transitional' zone material and -10% weathered 'fresh' material below.
+In general, observations on weathering and oxidation at Toral suggests a poorly developed or truncated profile overall, with minimal oxidation developed much below 30 metres from the surface, with the majority of the country rock being un-weathered or showing only fractured controlled weathering and oxidation in the form of iron oxide joint tarnishing and fracture infill.
+Weathering and oxidation are deeper within the main parts of the mineralised structure, and is interpreted as partial, being fracture controlled with less than 10% weatherable minerals weathered and/or oxidised.
+A weathering surface was interpreted at the moderately weathered - partially weathered and fracture-controlled boundary to sub-divide the moderately oxidised 'transitional' zone material and ~10% weathered 'fresh' material below.

 Due to the strong lithological and structure control, an observed trough is developed at the transitional-fresh boundary along the main structure, interpreted through the drill hole logging of weathering.
-The accuracy of the surface at this stage is suitable for application and use in the reporting of Inferred and Indicated resources.
+The accuracy of the surface at this stage is suitable for application and use in the reporting of Inferred and Indicated resources and further work is required to increase the understanding of the boundary and its effects on the deposit.